-- H.13 The steep scarps have always been a marginal zone even at the height of arable cultivation of the downland, during the Romano-British period, the scarps were too steep for ploughing and remained usable only as sheep pasture.
+- I.12 The steep scarps have always been a marginal zone.
+Even at the height of arable cultivation of the downland, during the Romano-British period, the scarps were too steep for ploughing and remained usable only as sheep pasture.
 The value of the scarps, however, is clear from the fact that the original woodland cover was completely cleared in the eastern part of the South Downs.
-In the west the scarps are much more wooded, reflecting the more mixed farming economy. - H.14 The main indication of human modification of the scarps comprises the numerous trackways, many of them sunken and terraced diagonally into the hillside, which traverse the slopes.
-These represent bostals, the routes by which sheep were herded between the downland pastures and the scarpfoot arable fields.
+In the west the scarps are much more wooded, reflecting the more mixed farming economy. - I.13 The main indication of human modification of the scarps is the numerous trackways which traverse the slopes.
+Many of them are sunken and terraced diagonally into the hillside.
+These represent bostals, the routes by which sheep were herded between the high downland pastures and the arable fields lower on the downs.
 These trackways were crucial elements in the sheep-corn husbandry regime which prevailed in the South Downs for much of its recorded history.
-There are also a number of small isolated chalk pits associated with the former agricultural limeburning industry.
+There are also a number of small isolated chalk pits associated with the former agricultural lime-burning industry.

-Key Features of the Historic Environment Importance Open scarps Provides an indication of the value of the scarps for sheep grazing

-Survival of significant blocks of pre-1800 woodland Provides evidence of medieval and early post-medieval woodland exploitation, e.g. coppicing and charcoal burning Small isolated chalk pits Provide evidence of the former agricultural lime-burning industry Sunken terraced trackways Integral part of former agricultural system, linking downland pasture with scarpfoot arable
+Key Features of the Historic Environment Importance Open scarps Woodland clearance of the scarps, provides an indication of their value for sheep grazing.
+Survival of significant blocks of pre-1800 woodland Provides evidence of medieval and early post-medieval woodland exploitation, e.g. coppicing and charcoal burning.
+Small isolated chalk pits Provide evidence of the former agricultural lime-burning industry.
+Sunken terraced trackways Integral part of former agricultural system, linking downland pasture with scarpfoot arable.